SciBorgs/SciGuides/docs/projects/basic-subsystems/DifferentialDrive.md

     return odometry.getPoseMeters();
   }
 ```
 ## Control Theory

-Before we get started, please make sure you have read the [Control Theory reference sheet](../../sheets/ControlTheory.md) as we are going to assume you are aware of what PID and Feedforward generally do.
+Before we get started, please make sure you have read the [Control Theory reference sheet](../..//sheets/ControlTheory.md) as we are going to assume you are aware of what PID and Feedforward generally do.

 In this section, we're going to create PID and feedforward controllers to convert from desired speeds to voltages.
 ## Why We Use Controllers

 Before we dive into the code, let’s touch on why creating control systems are important for driving a robot.
 Ultimately, the motors run because they are given some voltage.
 Right now, we're driving using the `motor.set` method, which takes a speed.
-The CANSparkMax motor controllers have their own control systems that generate voltages based on speeds.
+The SparkMax motor controllers have their own control systems that generate voltages based on speeds.
 But those systems aren't tuned to your robot.
 They work pretty well when you just have a free-spinning motor, but your motors are on robots.
 They're in gear boxes and are weighed down.
 So if you actually want to accurately reach your target speeds, you need to have control systems that are tuned to your system.

 In this case, we're going to do that by making our own PID and feedforward controllers which we'll use to convert velocities to voltages, and then just feeding those voltages into our motors.
 ## Feedforward

 First off, we're going to create a feedforward model, which will use an ideal model of our system to tell us what voltages we should use.
 Its output will be our prediction of what voltage is required to maintain the velocity that we're trying to reach.
 This will be entirely based on our desired velocity, and will not take into account our current velocity at all.
 It factors in predictable challenges like friction, but not unexpected factors like slipping on the carpet.